@tdeekens avatar

 Thesis work at Ericsson AB in Gothenburg, Sweden February 2014 - June 2014

 Investigating Ericsson’s adoption of organisational structure in regards to communication flow and blockages relating to the empowerment of cross-functional teams.
-A full version be found on GitHub.
+A full version can be found on GitHub.

 Summer job at Scandio GmbH from Munich, Germany July 2013 - September 2013